TheDMSGroup/mautic-phpstorm/README.md

 # Code Styles for Mautic + PHP-CS + PHPStorm

-A coding style format that:
+A coding style format for PHPStorm (Intellij) that:
 - Fits Symfony2 standards
-- Closely matches the PHP-CS requirements for Mautic (not perfectly)
+- Closely matches the PHP-CS requirements for Mautic (though not perfectly)
 - Follows implied styles that the Mautic community at large is following

 ## Known Issues